Skip to main content

 You aren’t just stuck with whatever genes you inherit at birth.
 Your genes respond to environmental influences, including what you eat.
 The messages your genes receive from food play a role in controlling all the molecules that make up your metabolism.

-This means that even if certain genetic disorders run in your family, your diet can influence whether those genes get expressed, or “turned on,” and thus influence whether you inherit the conditions or not.
+This means that even if certain genetic conditions run in your family, your diet can influence whether those genes get expressed, or “turned on.”
+And this can influence whether you inherit the condition.

-Vitamins A and D, fatty acids, protein, and the mineral zinc are some of the nutrients involved in how genes are expressed.
 Folate, choline, and vitamins B2, B6, and B12 are also involved.
-Having adequate or inadequate amounts of these nutrients may affect whether or not a gene for a disorder gets expressed.
+Whether you have enough or a lack of these nutrients may affect if a gene for a disorder gets expressed.

 What are the possible benefits of nutrigenomics?

-The intrigue behind nutrigenomics is that it could truly personalize nutrition to optimize health.
-With nutrigenomics, you could learn how your genes work and, through your food choices, control the instructions they give your body.
+The idea behind nutrigenomics is that it could help personalize nutrition to optimize health.
+With this approach, you might be able to understand how your genes work and use food choices to influence the instructions they give your body.
 But what could this look like in the real world?

-One study from the Institute for Systems Biology sequenced 108 participant’s genomes and gave them personalized nutrition advice based on their genomes.
+• Personalized nutrition and inflammation: One study from the Institute for Systems Biology sequenced 108 participants’ genomes and gave them personalized nutrition advice based on their genomes.
 They then measured clinical markers over 9 months and found large improvements, such as a 12% improvement in inflammation after 6 months.

 Should you use nutrigenomics to improve your diet?

-Nutrigenomic testing can help you understand which nutrients you need for optimal health.
-For example, if you have a gene that puts you at risk of diabetes or cancer, having the information from nutrigenomic testing may motivate you to make dietary changes to reduce your risk of developing those diseases.
+Nutrigenomic testing might help you learn which nutrients your body needs to stay healthy.
+For example, if you have a gene that raises your risk for diabetes or cancer, this information could motivate you to make more nutritious food choices to lower your risk.

 Most health insurance plans will cover the cost of certain types of genetic testing when recommended by a physician.
-However, all coverage and reimbursement is subject to Medicare, Medicaid, and third-party payer benefit plans.
-In many cases, genetic nutrition testing must be paid for out of pocket.
-Genetic tests are typically done at home using a DNA swab (such as saliva).
-The test results can give you actionable insight into conditions like heart disease, weight loss, hormones, detoxification, and more.
+In many cases, however, genetic nutrition testing must be paid for out of pocket.
+All coverage and reimbursement is subject to Medicare, Medicaid, and third-party payer benefit plans.

 The bottom line